ZakBrinlee/enterprise-ui-development-testing-code-quality/class-notes.md

 # Enterprise UI Development: Testing and Code quality
 - Started: Sunday December 24th, 2023
 - Completed: Sunday December 24th, 2023

-- git
-Course on how to build the infrastructure needed to manage a large code base supported by a team of contributors.
+### Course on how to build the infrastructure needed to manage a large code base supported by a team of contributors.

-## What will be covered
--

-## Questions
--

 ## Links
 - [Vitest](https://vitest.dev/) - Next Generation Testing Framework